-The schedule must be stapled inside the health certificate and the $\ensuremath{\mathsf{OV}}$ should "fan" and stamp over the pages of the schedule and certificate.
+The schedule must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule and certificate.
 The top stapled corner of the schedule and certificate should be folded over and stamped also.
 Any blank spaces in the schedule or in paragraph I must be deleted with diagonal lines.

-Notifiable disease clearance (form 618NDC) Paragraph IV.10) refers: OVs may certify paragraph IV.10) on behalf of the Department provided written authority to do so has been obtained on form 618NDC from the local Animal Health Divisional Office (or equivalent in Northern Ireland).
+5. Notifiable disease clearance (form 618NDC)

+Paragraphs IV.1) and IV.12) (a) refer: OVs may certify these paragraphs on behalf of the Department provided written authority to do so has been obtained on form 618NDC from the AHVLA Specialist Service Centre - Exports - at Carlisle or the issuing office of DARD in Northern Ireland.